Ellie Simmonds: Career

 At the age of 13, Simmonds was the youngest British athlete at the 2008 Summer Paralympics in Beijing, competing in the 50m, 100m and 400m freestyle, 50m butterfly, and 200m Individual Medley.
 She won gold medals in the 100m and 400m freestyle events.

 On 1 September 2012, Simmonds repeated her gold performance to win the 400m freestyle at the 2012 Summer Paralympics in London, in which she took five seconds off the World Record time.
 Two days later, on the evening of 3 September, she took Gold in the 200m Individual Medley, breaking the World Record that she had set in the qualifying round that morning.

-On 12 September 2016, at the Rio Paralympics, Simmonds defended her Gold medal for the 200m individual medley setting a new world record, the first below 3 minutes at 2:59.81 Simmonds also won a bronze medal in the 400m freestyle at the 2016 Summer Paralympics.
+On 12 September 2016, at the Rio Paralympics, Simmonds defended her gold medal for the 200m individual medley setting a new world record, the first below 3 minutes at 2:59.81 Simmonds also won a bronze medal in the 400m freestyle at the 2016 Summer Paralympics.

 In addition, Simmonds has won ten gold World Championship titles, and swims in the S6 disability category.

 On 2 September 2021, Simmonds announced her Paralympic retirement after missing out on a medal in the Tokyo 2020 Paralympics.

+After retiring from competitive swimming, Simmonds has gone on to present for BBC Sport, including for the Birmingham 2022 Commonwealth Games and the 2024 Paralympics.

+Since 2023, Simmonds has been one of several British Olympians and Paralympians to feature in adverts for British Gas.

+In August 2024, Simmonds was a guest on the How to Fail podcast, hosted by Elizabeth Day.

+Television career

 On 7 August 2022, it was announced that Simmonds would be participating in the twentieth series of the BBC One show Strictly Come Dancing with her professional dance partner being Nikita Kuzmin.
 She was eliminated in Week 7 after losing the dance off to Molly Rainford and Carlos Gu.

+Also, Simmonds competed on TV show The Great Celebrity Bake-Off (series 2, episode 2) and has appeared on a number of other television programmes including Saturday Night Takeaway, Ellie Simmonds: Swimming with Dolphins, Would I Lie to You? and The Crystal Maze.

+Her documentaries include A World without Dwarfism (2022), Finding My Secret Family (2023), and Should I Have Children?
+(2025).

+Simmonds' 2023 documentary Ellie Simmonds: Finding My Secret Family won Best Single Documentary at the 2024 British Academy Television Awards.

+In August 2024, Simmonds won the fourth series of Cooking with the Stars.